Michał MatuszewskiCreativity, 2020, Grantee Link >

-Given the COVID-19 pandemic and surviving COVID-19 himself, Michał adapted to the online world and decided to produce a series of mini visual essays while he geared up for the publishing of “Animal Gaze.”
-These mini visuals serve as trailers for “Animal Gaze,” the first of which focuses on animals gazing in educational footage from the 1940s.
-Each trailer focuses on different aspects of animal representation with hopes of gaining a wider audience once “Animal Gaze” is completed.
+Directly affected by the COVID-19 pandemic, Michał adapted to the online world and produced a series of mini visual essays, which serve as trailers for “Animal Gaze,” the first of which focuses on animals gazing in educational footage from the 1940s.
+Each trailer focuses on different aspects of animal representation and inter-species interactions.
 You can view the official trailer for “Animal Gaze” and the visual essay “Up to Something” here.
+Michał is a member of the Essay Film Studio and Film School in Łódź and in 2022, Michał’s film essay project “Re-membering Topsy” was shown at the National Museum in Warsaw.